---

 There is no direct standalone IBM product called ParkMyCloud.
 IBM's current product is [IBM Turbonomic](https://www.ibm.com/products/turbonomic), a broader ARM platform built for hybrid and multicloud environments.

-Turbonomic addresses a wider set of application resource management problems than a simple scheduler.
+Turbonomic addresses a wider set of application resource management problems than a scheduler does.
 IBM describes capabilities such as full-stack visibility, policy-driven automation, workload rightsizing, capacity modeling, and cloud performance optimization.

-That may suit enterprises looking for a larger application resource management platform.
+That may suit enterprises that want a larger platform.
 It is a different buying decision from wanting a focused tool that switches non-production resources off at night and starts them again before work.

 ## What to use instead on AWS